hashicorp/vagrant/docs/vagrantfile.md

 host only networking.
 This is a large enough topic that it has its own page.
 Please read the page on host only networking for more information and details.

-`config.vm.project_directory` tells Vagrant where to mount the current project directory as a shared folder withing the new virtual machine's file system.

-{% highlight ruby %}
-config.vm.project_directory = "/vagrant"
-{% endhighlight %}

-The above will use the vagrant folder under root as the mount point for the shared project directory.

 `config.vm.provisioner` tells Vagrant which provisioner to use to provision the system.
 By default, this is set to `nil` which disables provisioning.
 It can also be set to a symbol to use a built-in provisioner, or a class to use a custom provisioner.
 Example: